 Outdoor Recreation Management Option

 Designed for students pursuing careers as outdoor recreation planners and managers in public land management agencies and non-profit organizations at local, state, and federal levels.
-Students study land management, the process of permitting, and laws relevant to outdoor recreation.
+Students study land management, stakeholder engagement, and laws relevant to outdoor recreation.
 They create monitoring and assessment protocols for recreation resources in natural settings, and they learn to respectfully engage with individuals and groups that may have diverse perspectives and priorities regarding recreation opportunities.
-Students are trained to facilitate understanding and conflict resolution across these individuals and groups.
+Students are trained to facilitate understanding and conflict resolution across individuals and groups.

 Option Code: 873